apache/linkis-website/blog/2022-02-21-linkis-deploy/index.md

 ### 6.1 Version compatibility issues

-   linkis engine support.
-Engines supported by default, you can view this document
-   For compatibility with dss, you can view this document
+ The engine supported by linkis by default, for compatibility with dss, you can view this document https://github.com/apache/incubator-linkis/blob/master/README.md

 ### 6.2 How to locate the server exception log